go-gst/go-gst/README.md

     // Start the pipeline
     pipeline.SetState(gst.StatePlaying)

-    // Block on the main loop
+    // Block and iterate on the main loop mainLoop.Run()
-    mainLoop.Run()

     // Destroy the pipeline